aenix-io/etcd-operator/site/content/en/docs/v0.1/contribution-guidelines/_index.md

     make kind-prepare
     ```

-2. Install CRDs into kind cluster
+2. Build image and load it into kind cluster:
     ```shell
-    make install
+    make kind-load
     ```

-3. Build image and load it into kind cluster, deploy etcd-operator, RBAC, webhook certs
+3. Deploy CRDs, etcd-operator, RBAC, webhook certs into kind cluster:
     ```shell
     make deploy
     ```

-4. To deploy your code changes, redeploy etcd-operator:
+4. To deploy your code changes, load a new image and redeploy etcd-operator:
     ```shell
-    make redeploy
+    make kind-load && make redeploy
     ```

 5. To clean up after all, delete kind cluster: